entropyx/murray/docs/Methodology.md

-This essentially ensures that the weights sum up to 1 and are positive for all the states that make up the counterfactual, improving the interpretability of the locations that constitute the control group and avoiding dangerous extrapolations.
+This ensures that the weights sum to 1 and remain positive for all states that make up the counterfactual, improving the interpretability of the locations that constitute the control group and avoiding problematic extrapolations.

-Additionally, the synthetic control model in Murray includes the minimization of prediction error (quadratic error) combined with Elastic Net regularization (Ridge + Lasso).
-This allows for addressing multicollinearity issues and selecting only a subset of relevant locations.
-Mathematically, this function can be expressed as follows:
+Additionally, the synthetic control model in Murray includes minimizing prediction error (squared error) combined with Ridge regression.
+This approach improves the estimation of intervention effects by penalizing the magnitude of the coefficients.
+This regularization prevents overfitting, enhances robustness in control selection, and stabilizes the estimation process, leading to more reliable and interpretable results, especially in cases where the assumptions of the standard synthetic control model are relaxed.Mathematically, this function can be expressed as follows:

 ![Locale Dropdown](/img/1_ecuacion.png)

 The synthetic control approach in Murray was based on the augmented synthetic control method, as convex optimization tools with constraints are employed.